Maps and Plats are recorded surveys that are maintained in the Office of the Register of Deeds. These records are available in our e-vault

 - Surveyor Certification

-The following types of plats are exempt from review by a review officer and may be recorded without a review officer’s certification, but the plat must contain a certificate signed by a surveyor stating that the survey is of the nature exempted:
+The plat must contain a certificate signed by a surveyor stating that the survey is one of the following:

 - A survey located in a portion of a county or municipality that is unregulated as to an ordinance that regulates parcels of land.
 G.S.
 47-30(f)(11)(b).